What Is It?

 Some operating systems, such as Linux, allow configurations where virtual memory is disabled.
 This setup avoids paging altogether, avoiding drop in performance.
 In this case, out of memory exception would indicate that the system is running out of memory, since the sizes of system memory and virtual memory are equal.

 With the latest generation of Solid State Drives (SSD), which are several orders of magnitude faster than the mechanical/traditional hard drives, paging in and out performance many not drop as substantially.
-The latest SSD’s connect on M2, which is PCI-express, supporting 5X bandwidth of the older SATA connection, bringing disk bandwidth to 2.5 GBytes/sec.
+The latest SSD’s connect on M.2, which is PCI-express, supporting 5X bandwidth of the older SATA connection, bringing disk bandwidth to 2.5 GBytes/sec.
+Gen4 M.2 SSD drives ratchet performance up by another 2X (between 5GBytes/sec and 7GBytes/sec), claiming 12X faster than SATA SSD’s.
 This is only a single order of magnitude away from system memory bandwidth.
 More exploration and bandwidth is needed to benchmark paging on these modern systems, as it may not be as severe as it used to be on older systems using hard drives with SATA or SCSI.